A direct support professional with a person supported smiling.

 WHO WE ARE

-Parents for Community Living (PCL) provides Group Living, Supported Independent Living, Employment and Day Supports for children, youth and adults in the Waterloo Region.
+Parents for Community Living (PCL) provides Group Living, Supported Independent Living, Employment and Community Participation Supports for children, youth and adults in the Waterloo Region.
 We are a not-for-profit charitable organization founded in 1986 by a group of visionary parents and community members.
-PCL employs approximately 220 people.
+PCL employs approximately 250 people.

 PCL is part of an innovative new affordable housing partnership with two local not-for-profit organizations.
 Learn more about our campaign of compassion